-The National Occupational Classification (NOC) is a standardized system in Canada that assigns a four-digit number and job description to each current occupation in the Canadian labor market.
+The National Occupational Classification (NOC) is a standardized system in Canada that assigns a four-digit number and job description to each current occupation in the Canadian labour market.

 The NOC matrix is used by Immigration, Refugees, and Citizenship Canada (IRCC) to evaluate an immigration applicant's employment experience.
-The method streamlines the process of recruiting qualified and competent workers to fill positions in Canada.
+The method streamlines recruiting qualified and competent workers to fill positions in Canada.